BjoernBoss/arger/README.md

 *	Note: cannot be used in conjunction with explicitly defined endpoints */ arger::EndpointId(arger::IsId auto id);

-/* add a payload to an option with a given name and of a given type, and optional default values (must
+/* add a payload to an option with a given name and of a given type */ arger::Payload(std::wstring name, arger::Type type);
-*	meet the requirement-counts), will be used to fill up parsed values, if less were provided */ arger::Payload(std::wstring name, arger::Type type, arger::Value defValue);
-arger::Payload(std::wstring name, arger::Type type, std::vector<arger::Value> defValue = {});

 /* add usage-constraints to let the corresponding options only be used by groups,
 *	which add them as usage (by default every group/argument can use all options) */